Russo-Balt -also known as Russobalt or Russo-Baltique- was one of the first Russian companies that produced cars between 1909 and 1923.

 Only two RUSSO-BALT cars, manufactured in Riga, have survived up to date: one of them is located in Polytechnic Museum in Moscow, and the other one in the Riga Motormuseum.

-What's your Russo Balt worth?
-Take a look at this list of Russo Balt price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Russo Balt price guide: sold listings for a value indication.